 Introduction to VBA Delete File

-So now we have understood the concept of this topic that we need to delete a file by using VBA macros.
-In VBA, we have a kill command which is used to delete a file from its location.
+So now we understand the concept of this topic that we need to delete a file using VBA macros.
+In VBA, a kill command is used to delete a file from its location.
 When we simply delete the file by going through the process of locating the file and right-clicking on it to delete or press the delete button even, the file goes to the recycle bin.
-But when we use the Kill command in VBA to delete a file the file is permanently deleted from the computer.
+But when we use the Kill command in VBA to delete a file, the file is permanently deleted from the computer.
 It doesn’t go to the recycle bin.
-Now let us look at the syntax which we will be using to delete a file using VBA.
+Now let us look at the syntax we will use to delete a file using VBA.
 It is as follows:

 Syntax of Delete File in Excel VBA